BurkovBA/BurkovBA.github.io/content/blog/2022-06-25-1/index.md

 Here comes the method of random projections.
-In [an older post](/2021-09-10-1) I wrote about an incredibly beautiful and unbelievably powerful statement, called Johnson-Lindenstrauss lemma, which basically states that if you project any point cloud of finite amount of points (e.g. ~1000) of arbitrarily large dimensionality $N$ with gaussian random projection matrix onto a space of small dimensionality $n$ (in the ballpark of ~100-200 dimensions), all the distances between the point will be preserved up to a tiny error with a probability, approaching 1.
+In [an older post](/2021-09-10-1) I wrote about an incredibly beautiful and unbelievably powerful statement, called Johnson-Lindenstrauss lemma, which basically states that if you project any point cloud of finite amount of points (e.g. ~1000) of arbitrarily large dimensionality $N$ with e.g. gaussian random projection matrix onto a space of small dimensionality $n$ (in the ballpark of ~100-200 dimensions), all the distances between every pair of points will be preserved up to a tiny error with a probability, approaching 1.

-Turns out, we can use this gaussian random projection basis as a sensing basis for our signal, and we should be able to recover the full signal of e.g. 40000 harmonics with just a few hundred measurements, if that signal is sparse.
+Turns out, we can use this gaussian random projection basis (or other basis, satisfying some criteria) as a sensing basis for our signal, and we should be able to recover the full signal of e.g. 40000 harmonics with just a few hundred measurements, if that signal is sparse.

 ## Theorem 1 (exact recovery of sparse signal in noiseless case is bounded by mutual coherence)

-In reality our measurement devices are never perfect, and they have some level of noise, and later on I will show that even noisy measurements allow for compressed sensing.
+In reality our measurement devices are never perfect, and they generate some level of noise, and later on I will show that even noisy measurements allow for compressed sensing.

 But first let us consider a "spherical horse in vacuum", the perfect noiseless measurements case.